 Telling stories to build long-term relationships with customers isn’t really a new idea.
 Successful business owners have been using compelling narratives to describe the value of their products or services, and sharing information that would make their customer’s lives easier, for many years.
 The buzzword of “Content Marketing” may be a relatively new marketing concept and discipline, but it’s really as simple as using stories to educate, inform, and build relationships with people interested in products or services like yours to help them discover that they want to do business with you and your business.
+What should your first content marketing efforts include?

 Effectively using content marketing isn’t using any particular technique; it’s adopting the idea of storytelling and freely sharing information and expertise into your company’s business model.
 What do I mean by that?
 Joe Pulizzi, who many people consider the godfather of content marketing (I put him in that category too) and author of the book, Content, Inc., describes content marketing in a conversation I had with him not long after the book was published: